vaadin-miki/super-fields/README.md

 You are more than welcome to contribute.
 Feel free to make PRs, submit issues, ideas etc.

+### Contributors

+The author of the majority of the code is Miki, but this project would not be possible without these wonderful people - listed in alphabetical order:

+* Wolfgang Fischlein
+* Jean-Christophe Gueriaud
+* Holger Hähnel
+* Gerald Koch
+* Sebastian Kühnau
+* Jean-François Lamy
+* Stuart Robinson
+* Kaspar Scherrer

 ## Small print

 All components are provided "as is", with no warranty or liability.
 See license for details.